Stubborn dark eye circles that do not improve despite adequate sleep?

 Though almost anyone can be affected by dark circles, they are most common in these 3 groups of people.

-Older age: Loss of fatty tissue and thinning of the skin occurs around the eyes as part of the natural aging process.
+Older age: Loss of fatty tissue and thinning of the skin occurs around the eyes as part of the natural ageing process.
 These changes can exacerbate the appearance of dark circles in older adults.

 Darker Skin Types: Dark circles are more common in people with darker skin tones.
 It is thought to be attributed to the increased amount of skin pigmentation that occurs naturally.
+Genetics: Dark circles can be hereditary.
+Research has found that dark circles under their eyes run in family members.

 The formation of dark eye circles can be attributed broadly to 2 factors.

 1) Blood vessel congestion leading to pooling of blood and engorgement of blood vessels under the eye.
-Some of these vessels are found superficially (closer to the skin surface), causing the area to appear dark bluish / greenish / purplish at times.
+Some of these vessels are found superficially (closer to the skin surface), causing the area to appear dark bluish/greenish/purplish at times.

 2) Hyperpigmentation i.e increased or extra pigment formation or deposition in the under-eye area.
 This is commonly seen in people with darker skin tone or prolonged sun exposure.